5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 - Corrosion Resistance: Resistant to oxidation and environmental factors, including seawater and chemicals.

 - Formability: Allows for easy shaping, such as in Custom Metal Forgings, making it versatile for various applications.
+Laube specializes in titanium forming and shaping service for grade 9 titanium and beyond.

 If you would like more information on Titanium with similar properties, check out our page on Grade 5 Titanium.